 The Texas Law Review welcomes article and essay submissions from judges, academics, and practicing lawyers.
 We do not, however, accept submissions from current law students.

-As of August 1, 2014, we will accept submissions via Scholastica only.
-We strongly prefer to receive electronic submissions that are uploaded as editable word documents (e.g., .doc or .docx rather than .pdf).
-In addition, it is helpful for us if you include the word count on your submission.
+The Texas Law Review accepts submissions via Scholastica only.
+We strongly prefer to receive electronic submissions that are uploaded as editable word documents (e.g., .doc or .docx rather than .pdf) with the word count included.
 We look forward to reviewing your submission.

 The Texas Law Review is committed to publishing the best legal scholarship.
 In connection with this goal, the Texas Law Review, along with journals at Columbia, Cornell, Duke, Georgetown, Harvard, Michigan, Stanford, U. Penn., Virginia, and Yale, endorses the statement reproduced below.
 We emphasize, however, that we do not impose a limit on the length of articles that we consider.
 Rather, we are committed to the nondiscriminatory review of articles—there is no absolute maximum or minimum length necessary for review or publication by the Texas Law Review.
 We believe quality legal scholarship can be found in both long and short articles, and our past practice bears this out.
 We endorse this statement as a step toward removing the perception that the Texas Law Review actively seeks out and publishes only long articles.